SynfiniDLT/daml-tokenization-toolkit/wallet-views/README.md

 ```

 #### Required permissions
-- N/A (only returns data which is visible to parties that the user has readAs or actAs rights for).
+- N/A (only returns data that is visible to parties that the user has readAs or actAs rights for).

 #### HTTP Response
 - Content-Type: `application/json`